ostueker/ACENET_Summer_School_OpenMP/_episodes/03-matrix-multiplication.md

 teaching: 20
 exercises: 30
 questions:
-- "How can you parallelize vector and matrix operations?"
+- "How do I parallelize a loop?"
 objectives:
-- "Learn the PARALLEL FOR pragma"
+- "Use the PARALLEL FOR pragma (or PARALLEL DO)"
-- "Use it to break work up across multiple threads"
 - "Use the PRIVATE clause"
 keypoints:
-- "The PARALLEL FOR pragma automatically parallelizes code"
+- "The PARALLEL FOR (or PARALLEL DO) pragma makes a loop execute in parallel"
-- "Need to be aware of global variables"
+- "A single variable accessed by different threads can cause wrong results"
+- "The PRIVATE clause makes a copy of a variable for each thread"
 ---

 One of the classic problems in parallel programming is linear algebra, in all of its beauty and complexity.
-We will be using a couple of simple problems in order to see how we can spread work out around whatever compute resources you may have available, and how OpenMP can make this task easier.
+We will use a couple of simple problems to see how to execute loops in paralle using OpenMP.

 ## Multiply an array by a constant

 The simplest problem is applying some function to an array of numbers.
-An example would be multiplying each value by some constant number.
-In C, you would use a for loop to do this multiplication for each entry.
-A single threaded example would look like the following.
+An example is multiplying each value by some constant number.
+In serial you would use a for loop (in C; a DO loop in Fortran) to do this multiplication for each element, like this:

 ~~~
 #include <stdio.h>